Probability identities for HAVING aggregate comparisons under independence #

 evaluates to true iff every factor does.

-MAX factorisation #
+MAX factorization #

 “Random world contains no contributor with value > C”: the AND over the